No767/Starblaze/README.md

 # Info

 [Rin](https://github.com/No767/Rin) used to have a site, and that was built using Next.js + TS as well.
 But the issue was that the old repo was starting to conflict with the different projects.
-Starblze is just the new repo for Rin's official website.
+Starblaze is just the new repo for Rin's official website.

 # Development